KerstenDoering/CPI-Pipeline/ReadMe.rst

 Large-scale dataset application
 ********************************

 The kernels have been successfully applied to all PubMed titles and abstracts that were published before 2018.
-The full output (in xml format) of applying the two kernels (SL and APG) and the output of combine them by applying the jury decision rule: only those relations were classified as functional when both kernels predicted a functional relation, all these output documents can be found here:
+The full output (in xml format) can be found here:

 	- ftp://132.230.56.164/CPI/

+It contains one zip file for the predictions of each of the two kernels (SL and APG) as well as one zip file with the combination of both kernels based on a jury decision, i.e. only those relations that were predicted as a functional relation by both kernels were classified to be positive.

 Contact
 *******